JuliaLang/www.julialang.org/blog/2021/12/blogpost.md

 All configurations were ran using an environment with 1 worker and 16 threads.

-The data used for the experiments were prepared as follows:
+The data used for the experiments was prepared as follows:
 - column count: $4$ (to allow for a distinction between single and all column benchmarks)
 - row count: $n$
 - row value type: `Int32`